elixirschool/elixirschool/en/lessons/basics/basics.md

 ### Floats

-In Elixir, float numbers require a decimal after at least one digit; they have 64 bit double precision and support `e` for exponent numbers:
+In Elixir, floating point numbers require a decimal after at least one digit; they have 64-bit double precision and support `e` for exponent values:

 ```elixir
 iex> 3.14